whaatt/Sink/README.md

-# Introduction #
+# Sink #

-This is a proof-of-concept shared spreadsheets application, designed and implemented as part of the candidate recruitment process at Airtable.
+Sink is a proof-of-concept shared spreadsheets application.

 ## Setup ##